condomanagement/condo-web/README.md

 1. Clone reposotory
 2. `npm install`
 3. `npm run dev`
 4. Visit http://localhost:3001 to see the project.
+Note that many interactions will require [condo-api](https://github.com/condomanagement/condo-api) to be running at http://localhost:3000.

 ## Lint